Visit Hanoi, the bustling capital of Vietnam

 Hanoi Weather Chart

-Points of Interest & Landmarks in Hanoi, Vietnam's Capital
+Must-See Points of Interest in Hanoi, the Capital of Vietnam

-There are countless list of places of interests and what to see while visiting the capital city of Vietnam, Hanoi.
+There are a long list of what to see while visiting the capital city, Hanoi.
 Here is our list of noteworthy Hanoi attractions landmarks, from the must-see tourist landmarks to the top local attractions.

 Hanoi Old Quarter